| |

 Very few programs meet our standards on this issue and we see no

 excuse.
-But finding programs that do will be difficult.
+Finding programs that do will be difficult.
 We realize it is

 difficult to support spiritual growth in clients when there is so much

-difference and controversy over what is best.
+difference and controversy over religious doctrines.
 However, we think there

 are ways to get the job done.
-That difficulty does not justify and
+The genuine difficulties do not justify an

 programs with labels associated with various religions that are simply